Last updated: 10 Feb 2010 Update History

 Report Pages: 111

 This annual report offers a wealth of information on the emerging smart grid market in

 Subjects covered include:

-· Overview of the electricity utilities market and its key developments.
+· Overview of the key smart grid and smart meter developments.

 · The concept of smart grids, what it is, what it can do and who is involved.